Private Dutch Elm Disease Insurance

 ENROLLMENT PROCESS

-Property owners apply and pay by June 1 of each year.
+Property owners apply and pay by April 15th of each year.
 All elm trees must be enrolled by this date to qualify for this insurance, and late submissions will not be accepted.

-To reduce paper consumption and to promote resource conservation, please consider enrolling and submitting your payment online.
+To reduce paper consumption and promote resource conservation, please consider enrolling and submitting your payment online.
 This option is available for both new and returning participants and the form is accessible here:

 ENROLL HERE: https://arts.formstack.com/forms/dedinsurance

-To qualify for the 2024-2025 season, all materials must be submitted by June 1, 2024.
+To qualify for the 2025-2026 season, all materials must be submitted by TUESDAY APRIL 15, 2025.
 Late submissions will not be accepted, and there will be no exceptions.

 SCOUTING AND TREE REMOVAL